 The federal grant is based on current enrollment status, need, as determined by a Congress-established formula, and funding levels of the current award year.
 Generally, funds do not have to be repaid but they are subject to Return to Title IV rules, which apply an "earned funds" test if a semester is not completed.
-The 2017/2018 awards range from $0 - $5920.00.
-Filing deadlines for the 2017/2018 academic year are no earlier than October, 2016 and no later than June 30, 2018.
+The 2019/2020 awards range from $0 - $6195.00.
+Filing deadlines for the 2019/2020 academic year are no earlier than October, 2018 and no later than June 30, 2020.
 The first step to complete an aid application (FAFSA) is to obtain a FSA User ID & Password.
 You will need a valid e-mail address to receive the FSA User ID.
 Dependant students (as determined by the Department of Ed guidelines) will need a parent to apply as well.
 Next, you will proceed to fafsa.ed.gov to start the Free Application for the Federal Student Aid (FAFSA).
-Make sure you choose the 2017/2018 tab.
+Make sure you choose the 2019/2020 tab.
 Complete all sections based on the directions provided on the site.
-Individual income information based on 2015 tax returns (student and parent) can be downloaded to the application directly from the IRS by use of the FSA User ID.
-Not available until Fall 2017.
-Application prior to this time will take figures from 2015 paper returns.
-This is the preferable method for 2017/2018.
+Individual income information based on 2017 tax returns (student and parent) can be downloaded to the application directly from the IRS by use of the FSA User ID.
+This is the preferable method for 2019/2020.
 You may add one or more school codes to receive an electronic version of your application (ISIR).
 The code for ETI is 030790.
 You must also indicate a housing plan.
 When you have completed all necessary fields, you will be asked to declare that your information is true and then sign with your FSA User ID.
 A confirmation screen will come up which you should print for your records.
 You will receive a Student Aid Report through your e-mail.

 This federal grant is available to Pell-eligible students with exceptional need subject to availability.
 It is subject to the Return of Title IV funds if you do not complete the scheduled term.